-To establish policy and procedural guidelines the appointment of LAFCO's regular and alternate public members and for the expiration of Commissioners' terms of office.
+To establish policy and procedural guidelines for the appointment of LAFCO's regular and alternate public members and for the expiration of Commissioners' terms of office.

-Whenever a vacancy exists or may exist in the positions of regular public member and/or alternate public member, it shall be the policy of the Local Agency Formation Commission to advertise that a vacancy exists or may exist in either or both of these positions and solicit all interested persons to apply for consideration as appointee(s) to such vacant position(s).
-Final appointment to the vacant position(s) shall not be made for at least 40 days after an announcement of the vacancy (ies) occur(s).
+Whenever a vacancy exists or may exist in the positions of regular public member and/or alternate public member, it shall be the LAFCO policy to advertise that a vacancy exists or may exist in either or both of these positions and solicit all interested persons to apply for consideration as appointee(s) to such vacant position(s).
+Final appointment to the vacant position(s) shall not be made for a least 40 days after an announcement of the vacancy(ies) occur(s).